htmlburger/carbon-fields/readme.txt

 == Usage & Documentation ==

-You can reach the documentation by opening **/docs/index.html** in your web browser.
+You can reach the documentation here: http://carbonfields.net/docs/

 == Changelog ==